locustio/locust/docs/extensions.rst

       load html page resources
    -  readers (ways to get test data into your tests)
    -  wait time (custom wait time functions)
-   -  debug (support for running a single user in the debugger)
    -  checks (adds command line parameters to set locust exit code based on requests/s, error percentage and average response times)